GMPavanLab/dynsight/docs/source/onion.rst

 points when increasing ∆t, and helps to have a more precise estimate of the physical timescales within the time-series.

-The original implementation, instead, use the segmentation of the time-series into consecutive windows of length ∆t, which are then clustered individially.
+The original implementation, instead, uses the segmentation of the time-series into consecutive windows of length ∆t, which are then clustered individially.
 It is called with these functions and classes: